 The simplicity of this product is one of the reasons we love it so much.

 When you have a cat tree that has a lot of features, and parts, it means you have a lot more to worry about.
-Trees with lots of features are known to break more than simple trees like this one if they are really cheap trees and therefore cheaply made.
+Trees with lots of features are known to break more than simple trees like this one if they are cheap trees and therefore cheaply made.

-- Really rigid build
+- Rigid build

 - Comes in a mix of plain, but nice looking colors